iterative/cml.dev/content/docs/usage.md

 report.

-Below is a list of CML commands for starting cloud compute runners, writing and publishing markdown reports to your CI/CD system.
+Below is a list of CML commands for starting cloud compute runners, writing and publishing Markdown reports to your CI/CD system.

 ∞ **[`runner`](/doc/ref/runner)**\
 Launch a runner hosted by a cloud compute provider or locally on-premise (see [self-hosted runners](/doc/self-hosted-runners))\